moetunes/Nextwm/README.md

 Need Xlib, then:

+    Copy the rc file to $HOME and edit it to suit.
-    edit the config.h.def file to suit your needs and save it as config.h.
+    Edit the config.h.def file to suit your needs and save it as config.h making sure to add the correct path for the rc file.

     $ make
     # make install